 Before you apply to come to Monash on exchange or study abroad, you should check that you meet the following entry requirements.
 You must:

-a. have completed at least one full year at your home university
+- completed at least one full year of study at your home university (variable for postgraduates);

 4. LANGUAGE REQUIREMENT

 All students must satisfy Monash’s minimum English language requirements.
 The requirements differ depending on the degree level of the units you’re applying to study.